 Breaking Free: Dark Matter, Dark Energy

-Exhibit Essay by Gary R. Libby, Director Emeritus, Museum of Arts and Sciences, Daytona Beach, FL
+Exhibit Essay by Gary R. Libby, Arts Author and Historian, Director Emeritus, Museum of Arts and Sciences, Daytona Beach, FL

 Long appreciated as an abstract figurative and landscape painter using a dark and rich palette and with a philosophical preoccupation with concepts of physical and emotional restraint, confinement and a striving for a sense of freedom, Margaret Schnebly Hodge has traveled a long and very interesting path of achievement in her career to date which can be viewed in the variety of the artwork presented in this exhibition.